gsa-oes/office-of-evaluation-sciences/_library/19_Carroll_2009.md

 Defaults often have a large in?uence on consumer decisions.
 We identify an overlooked but practical alternative to defaults: requiring individuals to make an explicit choice for themselves.
-We study such ?ìactive decisions?î in the context of 401(k) saving.
+We study such ?‚Äúactive decisions?‚Äù in the context of 401(k) saving.
 We ?nd that compelling new hires to make active decisions about 401(k) enrollment raises the initial fraction that enroll by 28 percentage points relative to a standard opt-in enrollment procedure, producing a savings distribution three months after hire